bradyjoslin/encrypt-workers-kv/README.md

 Demonstrates a way to encrypt and decrypt data using the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) with [Cloudflare Workers](https://developers.cloudflare.com/workers/reference/apis/web-crypto/) to store encrypted data in [Workers KV](https://developers.cloudflare.com/workers/reference/storage).

-This basic example encrypts a value and stores it in Workers KV, then gets the stored value from and decrypts it.
+This basic example encrypts a value and stores it in Workers KV as an ArrayBuffer, then gets the stored value and decrypts it.
 The AES-GCM encryption and decryption keys are derived from a password based key (PBKDF2).

 ## Logic Flow